albar965/littlenavmap-manual/src/en/START.rst

 How to run a Network Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You can connect *Little Navmap* running on another (or remote, networked) computer to *Little
+Navconnect* running on the flying computer.
+This setup is helpful if you do not have a separate
+screen available on your flying computer but a spare old notebook or computer.

 The remote computer does not need a simulator installation and there is no need to share the
 scenery library of the simulator.

+The programs are interoperable which means that you can connect *Little Navmap* from a Linux or
+macOS computer to *Little Navconnect* on a Windows computer.

 See :doc:`NETWORK` on information how to set up a remote/networked connection.